underpostnet/engine/hardhat/WHITE-PAPER.md

 - **Ownership is semantic.** Holding an ERC-1155 token proves ownership not just of a balance — but of a complete four-dimensional semantic object.
 - **Interoperability is structural.** Any runtime that understands the Object Layer schema can render, simulate, display, and trade any layer from any source.

-The reference implementation deploys a single `ObjectLayerToken` (ERC-1155) contract on a Hyperledger Besu private network, managing both fungible in-game currency (CyberKoyn) and all Object Layer items within one deployment.
+The reference implementation deploys a single `ObjectLayerToken` (ERC-1155) contract on a Hyperledger Besu private network, managing both fungible in-game currency (CryptoKoyn) and all Object Layer items within one deployment.
 Infrastructure is orchestrated through Kubernetes clusters initialized via `kubeadm` and managed through the **Underpost CI/CD CLI**.

 ---